MicroEJ/Example-Components/README.md

 # Overview
-This project illustrates the _ej.components_ library.
+This project illustrates the _ej.library.runtime.components_ library.
 It contains a service implementation and two bundles: the service publisher and the service user.

 ## Project structure